Hello, my name is Angelique Vega and welcome to TransLegal's lesson of the week.

 Now, “council”, the first one that we have here, is a noun and in its most common sense is an assembly of persons convened for deliberation or the like.
 It's generally used with a singular verb.
 A member of such a group is a councillor.

 “Counsel” is both a noun and a verb and its most common meaning as a noun is advice given to another – "his counsel on domestic relations is sound".
 A person giving such advice is a counsellor.
 In law, “counsel” means legal advisor or advisors and can be either singular or plural.
 As a verb, “counsel” means to give advice, to advise.

 “Consul”, means as I said before, someone who is appointed to protect the interests of a nation’s citizens while in a foreign country and is usually a diplomat.
 And it's pronounced differently than the first two.
 It's “consul”.

-Thank you.
-That's all we have today for poison pill.
+Thank you for watching.
 If you have any questions or comments, please leave them in the box below.
 Goodbye.